indygreg/PyOxidizer/docs/packaging_config_file.rst

 Targets Define Actions
 ======================

-As detailed at :ref:`config_targets`, a PyOxidizer configuration file is composed of named *targets*, which are functions returning an object that may have a build or run action attached.
+As detailed at :ref:`config_processing_targets`, a PyOxidizer configuration file is composed of named *targets*, which are functions returning an object that may have a build or run action attached.
 Commands like ``pyoxidizer build`` identify a target to evaluate then effectively walk the dependency graph evaluating dependent targets until the